DinoChiesa/Edge-Runload-Proxy/README.md

         "requests" : [ {
           "url" : "/v1/login",
           "method" : "post",
-          "imports" : [ {
+          "imports": {
-            "description" : "choose a set of credentials", "fn" : "function(ctx) {return Math.floor(Math.random() * ctx.creds.length);}",
-            "valueRef" : "credNum"
-          }],
+             "cred": "{{randomSelect creds}}",
+          },
           "headers" : {
-            "authorization" : "Basic {Base64.encode(creds[credNum].username + ':' + creds[credNum].password)}"
+            "authorization" : "{{httpbasicauth cred.username cred.password}}"
           },
-          "extracts" : [ {
+          "extracts" : {
-            "description" : "extract the login token",
-            "fn" : "function(obj,hdr,ctx) {return obj.login.token;}",
-            "valueRef" : "oauth_bearer_token"
+            "oauth_bearer_token" : "$.login.token"
+          }
         }]
       }]
-      }]
     }

-This one includes a new property on the request - "imports" - which is an array.
-Each element is an object, which includes a function definition.
-The function is code that you provide, which runload will run prior to sending out the request. runload injects the return value of each import function into the context, where it is available to subsequent import functions, or to the template expressions.
+This one includes a new property on the request - "imports".
+Each key in the object specifies a handlebars template that gets evaluated.

+Like the extracts, the imports implicitly inject values into the context via their return values: whatever you return from the template or function is stuffed into a named property on the context object.

-The imports are similar to the extract functions; the imports run before the call and get only the context as a parameter, and not the response.
-In contrast, the extract functions run after the call returns, and get three arguments: payload (object), headers (Array of strings), and context (object).
-Both import and extract functions implicitly inject values into the context via their return values: whatever you return from those functions is stuffed into a named property on the context object.
+The imports run before
+the call and get only the context as a parameter. response.
+In contrast, the extract functions run after the call returns, and get all the objects  in the context, plus  three additional arguments: payload (object), headers (Array of strings), and status (int) of the most recently completed request.

 Imports are useful for randomly selecting from a set of possible values in the context.
-For example, for selecting an OAuth token, or for selecting a credential to pass to get a token.
+For example, for selecting from a set of credentials, or IP addresses, or etc.

 In this example, the import randomly selects one of the N credentials that are available in the initial context.
-The number is injected into the 'credNum' property which will be available in the context.
-Then, the payload is contrived using a template that relies on that credNum value.

-This example also shows how to use a more complex JavaScript expression within a template.
-In the simple case, the thing between the curlies is just the name of a property in the context.
-In this case though, the expression between the curlies is

-    Base64.encode(creds[credNum].username + ':' + creds[credNum].password)

-This expression gets wrapped into a function, which is evaluated at runtime.
-In this case it will result in a function that looks like:

-    function (creds, credNum) {
-      return Base64.encode(creds[credNum].username + ':' + creds[credNum].password);
-    }
+The builtin handlebars functions available in templates are:

+- base64 - takes one argument and returns a base64 encoded string of that argument
+- httpbasicauth - takes two arguments and returns a Basic Auth header including the "Basic " prefix.
+- random - takes two numeric arguments and returns a random integer between them `{{random 5 20}}`
+- randomSelect - takes one argument, an array, and selects a random item from it.
+- randomString - takes one optional argument, a length, and returns a string consisting of random letters, of that length.
+The default length is a random value from 12 to 40.
+- weightedRandomSelect - takes one argument, an array-of-array, and selects an item based on a weighted random approach using the second item of each inner array as the weight.

 You can get as complex as you like with the expression.
-The function gets all the context values as named parameters (eg: creds, credNum), so your expression can refer to them directly.
+The function gets all the context values as named parameters, so your expression can refer to them directly.

-This expression shows the use of the Base64 object.
-The Base64 object has 2 methods: encode() and decode(), which do what you think they should.

-You can use such a complex expression in any payload field, header or url, within curlies.

 The imports, extracts, and templating means you can create very dynamic sequences of API requests, each of which might depend on the results of